lawnjelly/Misc/ReleaseNotes/36_beta5_release_notes.md

 In order to take advantage of vertex cache optimization in an already completed project, simply delete the hidden ".godot" folder (which contains imported data), and this imported data (including optimized meshes) will be recreated next time you open the editor.

+## 2D
+Fixes to physics interpolation, and hierarchical culling, as well as performance increases.

+## Editor

 ### View Selected Mesh Stats
 https://github.com/godotengine/godot/pull/88207